rantoniuk/docker-jumpbox/README.md

 where:
 * USERS - semi-colon separated list of users allowed to log in
-* ${PWD}/authorized-keys - path to file containing user's SSH public keys in the following format
+* ${PWD}/authorized-keys - path to file containing user's SSH public keys in the following format:

 ```
 user1:ssh-rsa AAA................